Scouts Hereford & Worcester declare a Climate & Ecological Emergency. Find out more... HERE

 There are 4 scheduled evening meetings (usually online) and a face-to-face AGM every year, but there could be emergency meetings and decisions made by email in between these times.
 The County Administrator takes the Minutes and all information is stored on the Trustee SharePoint accessible only to Trustees.

-We are seeking Trustees who are committed and enthusiastic with a passion for Scouting and time to dedicate to this role.
+We are seeking Trustees who are committed and enthusiastic, have a passion for supporting young people and adult volunteers, and have time to dedicate to this role.

 Previous experience in Scouting or in a governance role is not necessary; we are keen to have a wide range of skills and experiences on the Board.
 Candidates aged between 18 and 25 are particularly encouraged to apply.